grpc/test-infra/containers/init/ready/README.md

 # Ready

-Ready is a container that waits for a list of pods within a loadtest to become available.
+Ready is a container that waits for a list of pods within a load test to become available.
 It exits successfully when all worker pods are ready, writing a comma-separated list of their IP addresses to a file.
 It exits unsuccessfully if a timeout was exceeded before all pods were ready.

 ## Usage

-The container relies on command line argument to specify the loadtest's name.
+The container relies on command line argument to specify the load test's name.
 For example,

 ```shell